Connan Mockasin

-Connan Tant Hosford, better known by the stage name Connan Mockasin and sometimes credited as Connan Hosford, is a New Zealand musician, composer and record producer.
-Critically acclaimed and described as "a psych-funk oddball...a contrarian", Mockasin has been credited with the 21st century crossover of psychedelic and indie music, and praised for his unique and isolated approach to songwriting.
+Connan Tant Hosford, better known by the stage name Connan Mockasin, is a New Zealand singer-songwriter, composer and record producer.
+Described as "a psych-funk oddball...a contrarian", Mockasin played a role in the contemporary crossover of psychedelia with indie music, and has been praised for his unique approach to songwriting.

-Born in Newtown, Wellington and raised in Te Awanga, Hawke's Bay, Mockasin grew up between rural vineyards, the son of a musician, and went to school in Havelock North.
-He gained his stage surname from his childhood habit of making mocassin-like shoes out of sheepskin and old motorbike tyres.
-He moved to Wellington age 20 to further his music career, and played in various bands until the formation of Connan and The Mockasins in 2006.
+Mockasin was born in Napier, Hawke's Bay, and raised in Te Awanga.
+He gained his moniker from his childhood habit of making mocassin-like shoes out of sheepskin and old motorbike tyres.
+He moved to Wellington at the age of 20 to further his music career, and played in various bands until the formation of a group called 'Connan and The Mockasins' in 2006.
 They relocated to the United Kingdom the same year, and Mockasin was pursued by record labels before returning to New Zealand in 2008.
 He released his debut solo album in 2011, Forever Dolphin Love, to critical acclaim and success particularly in Europe.
-His second album, Caramel, was released in 2013, and was described by Pitchforkas "stainless world that is both unsettling and fitting".
+His second album, Caramel, was released in 2013, and was described by Pitchfork as "stainless world that is both unsettling and fitting".
 Mockasin has released a string of albums since then, the latest being 2021's Jassbusters Two, the "sequel" to his 2018 album Jassbusters.
 Additionally, he has scored and produced his own films, such as a visual interpretation of Jassbusters and Bostyn 'n Dobsyn.